 A fare component is typically each segment of a ticket.
 A round-trip ticket of NYC-LON-NYC; would equate to two fare components of NYC-LON and LON-NYC, thus incurring a technology charge of $20.

-CWT has reached an agreement with IAG to avoid the distribution technology charge on bookings made through all three global distribution systems (GDS): Amadeus (as of 1 November), Sabre (to be confirmed) and Travelport which includes Apollo, Galileo and Worldspan (as of 1 December).
+CWT has reached an agreement with IAG to avoid the technology charge on bookings made through global distribution systems that have reached an agreement with IAG, which will be referred to as participating GDS platforms.

 Are travelers exempt from the surcharge regardless of the GDS being used to book travel?

 No. At this time, only bookings made through participating GDS platforms are exempt from the surcharge being imposed by IAG.
 IAG is in discussions with the other GDS’ to find a solution, and CWT is closely monitoring the situation.

 Is there any impact on Meetings & Events bookings?